ivaldi/brimir/README.md

+**Brimir is no longer used and maintained by Ivaldi, so this repository is switched to archived mode on Github.**

 Brimir [![Build Status](https://travis-ci.org/ivaldi/brimir.png)](https://travis-ci.org/ivaldi/brimir) [![Coverage Status](https://coveralls.io/repos/ivaldi/brimir/badge.png)](https://coveralls.io/r/ivaldi/brimir)
 ======
 [Brimir](http://getbrimir.com/) is a simple helpdesk system that can be used to handle support requests